ahmsville/Advanced_capacitive_touch_detection/README.md

  •	4 means a long press was detected.

-The function detect_touch() should always be called with a integer value from 0 – 3, this value represents the position of the capacitive touch pad you want to run a touch detection on.
-For noisy touch setups, use the detect_touchFromNoise() function instead, this function is more reliable and works in the exact same way as detect_touch().
-Because this algorithm involves signal sampling, it is just a little bit slower than the alternative.
+For noisy touch setups, use the detect_touchFromNoise(padnum) function instead, this function is more reliable and works in the exact same way as detect_touch(); because this algorithm involves signal sampling, it is just a little bit slower than the alternative.

-The second function update_basevalue() in the loop is used to continuously update the nominal value of the touch pad.
+The second function update_basevalue(padnum) or update_basevalueFromNoise(padnum) in the loop is used to continuously update the nominal value of the touch pad.
 This function is integral to making the touch detection adaptable across various touch conditions.